Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

 It is endowed with a $\CC^*$-action with weight $p_j$ on $x_j$ and $p_{N+1}$ on $s$ satisfying $p_1=1$ and $p_{j+1} = (-a_1) \dotsm (-a_j)$ for $1 \leq j \leq N$.
-Moreover, the fiber $X_1$ at $s=1$ equals the smooth hypersurface $X$ and the fiber $X_0$ at $s=0$ has exactly one singular point $\mathrm{Sing}(X_0) = (0,\dotsc,0,1) \in \PP(w_1,\dotsc,w_N)$.
-It is then enough to check the assumptions of Theorem \ref{big theo}.
+Moreover, the fiber $X_1$ at $s=1$ equals the smooth hypersurface $X$, and the fiber $X_0$ at $s=0$ has exactly one singular point $\mathrm{Sing}(X_0) = (0,\dotsc,0,1) \in \PP(w_1,\dotsc,w_N)$.
+It is then enough to check the assumptions of Theorem~\ref{big theo}.

-The $\CC^*$-fixed loci for $\cX$ and for $\cP$ are the same, i.e.~it is given by all $N$ coordinate points in the central fiber $s=0$.
-The DM stack $\cP$ carries a $T=\(\CC^*\)^N$ action where the action of $T$ on $\aA^1$ is the multiplication by $t_N^{-a_N}$.
-The normal bundle of $\cX \hookrightarrow \cP$ is the pull-back of the $T$-equivariant line bundle $\cO(d)$ on $\PP(\underline{w})$, with the trivial character, as explained in Remarks \ref{weightO(d)} and \ref{afterloc}.
+The $\CC^*$-fixed loci for $\cX$ and for $\cP$ are the same; \textit{i.e.}~they are given by all $N$ coordinate points in the central fiber $s=0$.
+The DM stack $\cP$ carries a $T=\(\CC^*\)^N$-action, where the action of $T$ on $\aA^1$ is the multiplication by $t_N^{-a_N}$.
+The normal bundle of $\cX \hookrightarrow \cP$ is the pull-back of the $T$-equivariant line bundle $\cO(d)$ on $\PP(\underline{w})$, with the trivial character, as explained in Remarks~\ref{weightO(d)} and~\ref{afterloc}.
 It remains to prove convexity up to two markings.

-Let $f \colon \cC \to \cP$ be a stable map where $\cC$ is a non-contracted smooth genus-$0$ orbifold curve with two markings $\sigma_1$ and $\sigma_2$ (the case with one or zero markings are similar).
+Let $f \colon \cC \to \cP$ be a stable map, where $\cC$ is a non-contracted smooth genus zero orbifold curve with two markings $\sigma_1$ and $\sigma_2$ (the cases with one or zero markings are similar).
 Then $f^* \cO(d)$ is a line bundle over $\cC$ and can be written as

 with $0 \leq r_1, r_2 <1$ being the monodromies at the markings and $m \in \ZZ$.
 Moreover, we have the relation

 Hence, we have $m>-2$, so $m \geq -1$.
 Therefore, denoting by $C=\PP^1$ the coarse curve of $\cC$, we have $H^1(\cC,f^* \cO(d)) = H^1(C,\cO(m)) = 0$. \end{proof}